nch-igm/EnFusion/README.md

 <img src="/images/biorxiv_lahaye.png" width="650">

+### We have included our recurrent fusion list here:
+`SCRIPTS/R/GenePairCounts_2021-08-05.tsv`
+This allows for filtering out of recurrent and likely artifactual fusions.
+We will update this list biannually and will timestamp it by its release date.

 ## Build the Docker image

 We tested the instructions on Mac.
 They may work on Linux or Windows with or